-Callaway gear and equipment is top of the line and you’ll always have to pay a little extra for that.
+Callaway gear and equipment are top of the line, and you’ll always have to pay a little extra for that.
 That’s the case for the 300.
-It’s not too high but it’s certainly not cheap.
+It’s not too high, but it’s certainly not cheap.
 You’ll definitely get your money’s worth here if you decide on the 300, though.

 The Leupold GX-1i2 is a piece of equipment that’s going to impress even the most competitive and serious golfers out there.
 This product is one that all people desperate for an edge should consider.